 It can be a bit difficult at times to find a compact headset that you can easily carry around on your person and that also work with all your Android devices.
 Most headphones cater a bit more to iOS since they have a more uniform lineup of phones and devices, but some either work equally well across platforms or are specifically made for Android, in which case, they typically come with a wealth of customization options and features.

-The Gear IconX also have 4GBs of onboard storage, so you do not need to use your Android device if you do not want to, and they last a bit longer in this mode than with a Bluetooth source.
+The Gear IconX also have 4GB of onboard storage, so you do not need to use your Android device if you do not want to, and they last a bit longer in this mode than with a Bluetooth source.
 They also come with a customizable app that is only available on Android devices, which makes them a lot more versatile than when paired to an iPhone or an iPad.
 This is even more important if you do a lot of sports, since the app gives you workout data and even an in-app coach to keep track of your exercises.

-On the upside, their earbud design is a bit more comfortable than most of the recommendations on this list.
-They also have a durable and well-made neckband that's almost as flexible as the Samsung U Flex and easier to carry around in your pocket than other around-the-neck style headphones.
+If you find an earbud design a bit more comfortable than that of typical in-ears, then get the Jabra Elite 65e.
+They are noise-canceling headphones with a comfortable earbud design.
+They also have a durable and well-made neckband that's almost as flexible as that of the Samsung U Flex, so they’re easier to carry around in your pocket than other around-the-neck style headphones.

-The Samsung U Flex have a wealth of customization options, including room effects, presets, and 5-Band EQ, but these features are only accessible if you have a Samsung device, which is a bit limiting.
+The Samsung U Flex have a wealth of customization options, including room effects, pre-sets, and 5-Band EQ so you can customize their sound your way.
+However, these features are only accessible if you have a Samsung device, which is a bit limiting.

 Unfortunately, they don’t isolate much noise and don’t have the best build quality due to their thin cables.
 Nevertheless, most people should be satisfied with the performance of the SoundBuds Curve, especially at such a low price point.